Money can’t buy you happiness

 Hugo’s tip to you all: A little dollar well spent, to show you are thinking of your loved one, will ensure you are in pole position of their hearts.

 And once again you wonder, how does Hugo’s and Daphne’s love life relate to your website, your business and to your businesses performance?
 It is very simple: Everything needs a little boost from time to time, and you need to keep investing to keep it growing.
-This includes your website: it’s called online marketing and this month we will look into Google’s paid advertising called AdWords.
+This includes your website: it’s called online marketing and this month we will look into Google’s paid advertising called Google Ads.

-What is AdWords
+What is Google Ads

-For those who don’t know what AdWords is: it’s Google’s way of making money by allowing you to advertise on the search result page.
+For those who don’t know what Google Ads is: it’s Google’s way of making money by allowing you to advertise on the search result page.
 You are paying to appear in those 4 prime positions at the top of a Google search page.
 You take part in a bid system and a little green coloured “AD” sign will appear next to your ad.

 Just like Hugo, you invest dollars to be at first sight of your loved one… well in your case, your prospective customers.